Next.js (Part 2)

 npm run export

-out folder with generated pages
+The out folder contained the generated pages

-out folder with generated pages
+The out folder contained the generated pages

 /out/articles/36